max-arshinov/masad/README.md

 - Watch two talks at the bottom of the [C4 FAQ](https://c4model.com/#FAQ)
 - [Arc42](https://arc42.org/overview) docs are in `internet-banking-system/docs`
 - [ADRs](https://github.com/npryce/adr-tools) are in `internet-banking-system/adrs`

-## What can I use this template for?
-- Presale
-- Project discovery
-- Ongoing architecture documentation for your system

 ## Export & Integrations